pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

 instance runs as exists.
 - `service_ account` - The name of the service account the workshop instance runs as and which has access to the namespace created for that workshop instance.
-- `ingress_ domain` - The host domain under which you can create host names when creating ingress routes.
+- `ingress_ domain` - The host domain under which you can create hostnames when creating ingress routes.
 - `ingress_ protocol` - The protocol (http/https) used for ingress routes created
 for workshops.